This site features announcements of historical interpreter, researcher, and event

 Jolene’s life long interest in women’s issues, and love of local history, has led her to years of working to raise awareness about Vancouver women’s history.
 She was the co-founder and co-coordinator of the Herstory Cafe, (2007-2015) and coordinated the Museum of Vancouver’s Women’s History Program from 2002-2006.

 The 2008 debut of the Vancouver Park Board’s Remarkable Women: Honouring Women from our Vancouver Communities poster series was created based on the research by Jolene, with the help of First Nations Participation Coordinator, Kamala Todd, and designed by artist Tania Willard.
 Jolene is also a former board member of The Friends of the City of Vancouver Archives.

-Historical interpreter, researcher, and event co-ordinator Jolene Castillou Cumming has been producing and presenting local historical walking tours, programs and events since 2001.
-She founded the Stanley Park History Group and the Stanley Park History Salon (2011), and is the co-founder and co-coordinator of the Herstory Cafe, (2007-2015).
-Working with the Stanley Park Ecology Society (SPES) since 2003, Jolene has presented a variety of historical walking tours, exhibits and illustrated talks about Stanley Park.
+Jolene has presented a variety of historical walking tours, exhibits and illustrated talks about Stanley Park since 2003.
+She founded the Stanley Park History Group and the Stanley Park History Salon (2011), and has been working with the Stanley Park Ecology Society (SPES) since 2003.

-Jolene is the fourth generation in her family to have lived in the West End and she continues the long family tradition of having a special connection to Stanley Park.
+She is the fourth generation in her family to have lived in the West End and she continues the long family tradition of having a special connection to Vancouver and Stanley Park.